2022 Political Parties in Africa Virtual Conference

 We provide evidence that partisan identification exists in African polities, though its extent varies considerably across countries.
 Moreover, we find that partisanship helps people organize their political world.
 It shapes the way they vote, and also exercises important influences on citizens’ propensity to become involved in a wide range of democratic politics, whether during or between elections.
 Finally, we produce several nuggets of evidence which suggest that partisanship in Africa constitutes, at least for many voters, a ‘standing choice’ rather than a fixed identity.
 That is, while voter support for ruling parties is shaped by ethnicity (and other demographic background factors), it is not determined by them.
 Voter evaluations of the overall direction of the economy, national economic trends, and government responsibility for those trends, matter.

-In 2021, we start a pilot study of party elites in Malawi (e.g. MPs and district level party officials).
+In 2021, we start a pilot study of party elites in Malawi (e.g. district level party officials).
 The survey examines the extent to which the day-to-day working of parties is guided by their official rules focusing on aspects of intra-party democracy and party-citizen engagement.

 This module gathers systematic data about the physical reach of political parties, their behavior at the local level, and their interaction patterns with citizens.
 It does this by collecting and geo-coding information on branch infrastructure, as well as surveying the preferences and behaviors of branch leaders.
 A first pilot was conducted in South Africa, and second pilot study is scheduled for Malawi in 2021.